 How Can I Start Selling NFTs on Shopify?

 Shopify’s NFT offerings are exciting and offer businesses a lot of benefits.
-So how can you get started selling NFTs on Shopify?
+So how can you get started selling non-fungible tokens on Shopify?
 Unfortunately, Shopify’s NFT features are still in beta, and they are only open to US-based Shopify Plus merchants, brands, artists, and creators.

-If you cannot access Shopify’s new NFT features right now, do not worry.
+If you cannot access Shopify’s new NFT beta program right now, do not worry.
 Shopify will expand access to more businesses on its platform soon.
 NFTs are wildly popular, and their popularity will only continue to grow as the public becomes more interested and invested in them.

 Why is Shopify Poised to Change the NFT Landscape?